 Building Ray from source¶

 If you want to use the latest version of Ray, you can build it from source.

-To install Ray, first install the following dependencies.
+To build Ray, first install the following dependencies.
 We recommend using Anaconda.

-sudo apt-get update sudo apt-get install -y cmake build-essential autoconf curl libtool unzip python # we install python here because python2 is required to build the webui # If you are not using Anaconda, you need the following. sudo apt-get install python-dev # For Python 2. sudo apt-get install python3-dev # For Python 3. # If you are on Ubuntu 14.04, you need the following. pip install cmake pip install numpy cloudpickle funcsigs colorama psutil redis flatbuffers
+sudo apt-get update sudo apt-get install -y cmake build-essential autoconf curl libtool unzip python # we install python here because python2 is required to build the webui # If you are not using Anaconda, you need the following. sudo apt-get install python-dev # For Python 2. sudo apt-get install python3-dev # For Python 3. # If you are on Ubuntu 14.04, you need the following. pip install cmake pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers

 If you are using Anaconda, you may also need to run the following.